Indium gallium zinc oxide

-Indium gallium zinc oxide (IGZO) is a semiconducting material, consisting of indium (In), gallium (Ga), zinc (Zn) and oxygen (O).
-IGZO thin-film transistors (TFT) are used in the TFT backplane of flat-panel displays (FPDs).
+IGZO is widely used in thin-film transistors (TFT) for display applications, such as in the TFT backplane of flat-panel displays (FPDs).
 IGZO-TFT was developed by Hideo Hosono's group at Tokyo Institute of Technology and Japan Science and Technology Agency (JST) in 2003 (crystalline IGZO-TFT) and in 2004 (amorphous IGZO-TFT).
-IGZO-TFT has 20–50 times the electron mobility of amorphous silicon, which has often been used in liquid-crystal displays (LCDs) and e-papers.
-As a result, IGZO-TFT can improve the speed, resolution and size of flat-panel displays.
+Since IGZO-TFT has 20–50 times the electron mobility of amorphous silicon, IGZO-TFT can improve the speed, resolution and size of flat-panel displays.
 It is currently used as the thin-film transistors for use in organic light-emitting diode (OLED) TV displays.
+While polycrystalline silicon can also exhibit high electron mobilities, its performance is often inconsistent due to the grain boundaries and affect device reliability.
+In contrast, amorphous IGZO (a-IGZO) TFTs offers a more cost-effective and practical alternative, as it can be fabricated over large areas at low temperatures, ensuring greater uniformity and quality.

 IGZO-TFT and its applications are patented by JST.
 They have been licensed to Samsung Electronics (in 2011) and Sharp (in 2012).

-In 2012, Sharp was first to start production of LCD panels incorporating IGZO-TFT.
+In 2012, Sharp was the first to start production of LCD panels incorporating IGZO-TFT.
 Sharp uses IGZO-TFT for smartphones, tablets, and 32" LCDs.
 In these, the aperture ratio of the LCD is improved by up to 20%.
 Power consumption is improved by LCD idling stop technology, which is possible due to the high mobility and low off current of IGZO-TFT.
 Sharp has started to release high pixel-density panels for notebook applications.
 IGZO-TFT is also employed in the 14" 3,200x1,800 LCD of an ultrabook PC supplied by Fujitsu, also used in the Razer Blade 14" (Touchscreen Variant) Gaming Laptop and a 55" OLED TV supplied by LG Electronics.

 IGZO's advantage over zinc oxide is that it can be deposited as a uniform amorphous phase while retaining the high carrier mobility common to oxide semiconductors.
 The transistors are slightly photo-sensitive, but the effect becomes significant only in the deep violet to ultra-violet (photon energy above 3 eV) range, offering the possibility of a fully transparent transistor.